Attentive's APIs

 Custom Events API

 1. Set up a journey with a chosen custom event type.
-See Create a custom journey for details.
+See Create a custom journey for more information.

 2. Send the custom event with your phone number using the Custom Events API.